mehdiayad/Laravel6-WS/README.md

 - Go to https://github.com/mehdiayad/Laravel-WS and download the project
 - Put the project in your Sites Directory (/Users/<user>/Sites/)

-## 2B) Setup project (Windows)
+## 2B) Setup PHP (Windows)

-- Go to https://github.com/mehdiayad/Laravel-WS and download the project
+- Go to officel php download page (https://windows.php.net/download/)
+- Download the thread safe 7.3 version
-- Put the project in your Sites Directory (/Users/<user>/Sites/)
+- Add php folder in your path
-- Run php -v
+- Open the terminal and run "php -v"
+- If you see php informations package, installation is completed
 - if you have an error with a dll
 - install Microsoft Vicual Studio Redistribuable package
 - (https://support.microsoft.com/fr-fr/help/2977003/the-latest-supported-visual-c-downloads)